elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/013-obfuscations.md

 eval s.delete(" \n").unpack("m*")[0]
 ```

 In the end, Michael was right when he said this was pretty easy to do.
+As long
-As long as you understand a couple basic concepts about string manipulation and how to decode a `base64` encoded string, you could use this technique to render your code as pretty much any arbitrary ASCII art.
+as you understand some basic string manipulation and how to decode a `base64`
+encoded string, you could use this technique to render your code as pretty much any arbitrary ASCII art.

 Of course, one would expect that the guy who eventually would go on to create something as clever and useful as the [Rack web server interface](https://github.com/rack/rack) would have an extra trick or two up his sleeve.
 Not to disappoint, Christian confirmed Michael's explanation was valid, but in the process revealed that he felt it'd be too fragile and tedious to manually format the code himself into the desired ascii art.

 For those curious about how he got around this problem, you can check out his [full solution](http://groups.google.com/group/comp.lang.ruby/msg/aa5b4f8eaa85e6b8?dmode=source)
- which implements a simple code generator that fills in a template with the `base64` encoded source.
+ which implements a code generator that fills in a template with the `base64` encoded source.

 While the code should be pretty easy to follow with a little effort, feel free to post questions here if you need help figuring things out.
 It's a really neat bit of code and is worth exploring, so I don't mind giving some hints where needed.

 ### Reflections

-Writing this article reminded me of two important lessons that I sometimes forget, even to this day.
+Writing this article reminded me of two lessons that I sometimes forget, even to this day.

 The first lesson is that you can't judge the complexity of something by simply scratching its surface.
 When I saw this code posted to ruby-talk back in 2004, even though I was a newbie at the time, I could have figured it out if I only took a bit of time to study the topics that were being discussed.
 But since I saw a bunch of obscure binary data in the shape of a Christmas tree being passed to `eval()`, I judged the snippet as being too complicated for me, appreciated it for its magic, and moved on.
 That sort of lack of self-confidence can really prevent you from stumbling upon interesting new ideas, tools, and techniques.

 The second lesson is that hacking doesn't always have to be SERIOUS BUSINESS.
-Because I'm working on things I feel are super important most of the time, it's easy for me to forget to be playful and generally curious.
-Sometimes I feel like I'm too busy to do something just for the joy of the hack. and that worries me a bit.
-Writing this article reminded that I should resist this temptation, and make more time and space in my life for playful discovery, because it is a great way to learn and have fun at the same time.
+Because I'm working on things I feel are super important most of the time, it's
+easy for me to forget to be playful and generally curious.
+Sometimes I feel like
+I'm too busy to do something just for the joy of the hack, and that worries me a bit.
+Writing this article reminded that I should resist this temptation, and make more
+time and space in my life for playful discovery, because it is a great way to learn
+and have fun at the same time.

 > **NOTE:** This article has also been published on the Ruby Best Practices blog.
 There [may be additional commentary](http://blog.rubybestpractices.com/posts/gregory/045-issue-14-obfuscations.html#disqus_thread)